anuket-project/anuket-specifications/doc/ref_model/chapters/chapter10.md

 The built in mechanism in Kubernetes for scaling enterprise type of services and PODs is also sufficient for applications that only use one interface.

 What is not supported in either OpenStack or Kubernetes is to scale and load balance a typical VNF and CNF.
-There is no support in OpenStack to scale stateful L3 applications such as SCTP, QUIC. mTCP, and gRPC.
+There is no support in OpenStack to scale stateful L3 applications such as SCTP, QUIC, mTCP, and gRPC.
 In Kubernetes it is even worse.
 The built in Kubernetes network support is tied to the first POD/container interface.
 Support for secondary interfaces is managed through the Container Network Interface, CNI, and by CNI plugins, such as Multus, that support the "Kubernetes Network Customs Resource Definition" specified by the Kubernetes Network Plumbing Group.
 This specification supports attachment of network endpoints to PODs, IP address management and the ability of define interface specific static routes.
 There is no support for network orchestration and functions such as load balancing, routing, ACL and firewalls.

 <a name="10.3.3"></a>
 ### 10.3.3 Service Function Chain